 - If you don't faint or have other symptoms after 45 minutes, you might receive the medication isoproterenol (Isuprel) through an IV line in your arm.
 The medication might prompt the abnormal nervous system reflex that causes you to faint.

-- You then remain in the upright position and are monitored for another 15 to 20 minutes.
+- You then remain in the upright position for another 15 to 20 minutes.

 After a tilt table test

 If you faint while vertical, the table will be returned to a horizontal position immediately and you'll be monitored.
 Most people regain consciousness almost immediately.

-When your tilt table test is complete, you may return to your normal activities for the remainder of the day.
+When the test is complete, you can return to your normal activities.

 The results of a tilt table test are based on whether you faint during the test and what happens to your blood pressure and heart rate.